This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 A fate other US National Parks around the country were facing.

-Right on the Texas Mexico border runs the Rio Grande River, the King of Texas – and a National Park encompassing more than 800,000 acres of towering river canyons, mountain cliffs, and expansive Chihuahuan Desert.
+Right on the Texas Mexico border runs the Rio Grande River, the King of Texas – the biggest of the National Parks in Texas encompasses more than 800,000 acres of towering river canyons, mountain cliffs, and expansive Chihuahuan Desert.

 The Big Bend name refers to the great U-turn the Rio Grande makes in Southwest Texas.